paulKhullar/starter-hugo-portfolio-theme/content/authors/admin/_index.md

 #  url: ""

 # Short bio (displayed in user profile at end of posts)
-interests: 'Motivated Journalist writing news and features around energy and geopolitics.
+interests: 'Sustainablility reporter at the Financial Times.
 A list of my recent publications are listed below'